darryllane/Bluto/README.md

 	-e		This uses a very large subdomain list for bruting.
 	-api	You can supply your email hunter api key here to gather a considerably larger amount of email addresses.
 	-d		Used to specify the target domain on the commandline.
 	-t		Used to set a timeout value in seconds.
-Deafult is 10
+Default is 10

 **Examples:** (feel free to use this EmailHunter API Key until it is removed)